 2. Clinical Requirement

 At least 3, but no more than 3, of the 18 family law credits must be earned in the Civil Justice Clinic and/or in a family and/or juvenile law–related externship placement.
-Credits for IRC (LAWS 599) do not count toward the clinical requirement.
+Credits for ICC (LAWS 599) do not count toward the clinical requirement.
 (A student may exceed 3 credits for the clinical course but may only count 3 credits toward the clinical requirement of this concentration.)

 a.
 The concentration director will determine the family-law status of any given clinic or externship.